rrosa-aurea-1/java-angular-web-app/README.md

 ### Electron

-You can use your frontend app (or your complete spring boot jar app) in an electron live process or in an exe package.
+You can use your frontend app, full app with express server, spring boot jar app in an electron live process or in a standalone distribution package.
-In every modality, you can use shortcuts to inspect or reload the frontend application, due to integration with [electron-debug](https://github.com/sindresorhus/electron-debug).
+In the only frontend app, you can use shortcuts to inspect or reload the frontend application, due to integration with [electron-debug](https://github.com/sindresorhus/electron-debug).
 Find all explanations on its README.md file.

+> In all three typologies there is the _npm run package_ command that use **electron-builder**.
+It generates a package for the your current running platform.
+In the distribution folder there is also the unpacked app (as electron-packager does).

 #### Electron live mode for frontend